 George Mason University

-Fidelity of my design
+Fidelity of my Design

 Trustworthiness is a term that has been used across qualitative studies.
 Trustworthiness describes the degree to which the reviewer is convinced that a research study has captured a significant experience related to their study (Denzin & Lincoln, 2005; Morrow, 2005).
 Methodological integrity is the foundation of trustworthiness.
 To achieve trustworthiness the researcher must have fidelity within their methodological foundation (William & Morrow, 2009).
 This section of my paper will investigate the components I used to create my design to study my phenomenon.
 I will deconstruct my design and analysis to ensure to the reviewer that my study was done with fidelity.
 I define fidelity as in intimate connection that researchers can obtain with the study of the phenomenon (Levitt, Motulsky, Wertz, Morrow, & Ponterotto, 2017).
 Janesick (2011) states that a researcher must be able to allow the reader to understand any bias, beliefs, and personal values that the researcher might have that can persuade the study.
 With this notion of transparency, as previously stated, my oncology is that everybody has their own interpretation of the world.
 In my thinking, it is not feasible to think that there is a traditional way that people interpret information to create their reality.
 Individuals create their own reality with experiences that they encounter.
 Those experiences dictate their reaction to the world.
 This was my thinking to design my study using a phenomenological design.
 Phenomenological design is the best approach to understand human experiences provided by the descriptions of the people involved.